apollographql/router/.changesets/feat_native_query_planner_ga.md

 comparing ~630 million operations across actual router deployments in shadow mode over the period of last 4 months.

-The legacy, JavaScript, query planner is deprecated in this release, and will be removed in the upcoming 1.60.0.
-In 1.59.0, however, you can still switch back to legacy query planner with:
+The legacy, JavaScript, query planner is deprecated in this release, but you can still switch back to it with:

 ```
 experimental_query_planner_mode: legacy